hannaam/MSci-Biochemistry-Research-Project/README.md

 *Altwaijry, N. A., Baron, M., Wright, D. W., Coveney, P. V., and Townsend-Nicholson, A. (2017) An Ensemble-Based Protocol for the Computational Prediction of Helix-Helix Interactions in G Protein-Coupled Receptors using Coarse-Grained Molecular Dynamics.
 Journal of Chemical Theory and Computation.
 13, 2254–2270*

 This repository contains:
-* Files required to run coarse-grained molecular dynamic simulations presented in the coursework with example commands and files
+* Files required to run coarse-grained molecular dynamic simulations presented in the coursework with example commands and files in B1AR_TM1TM1_MD_simulation.
+* Files in the main repostiory are parameter files, topology files force field and scripts required for any CG-MD simulations.
 * Set-up of a file to be transferred to HPC for the last step of the MD simulation to run an ensemble
 * Code to calculate the 3D distance between atom residues for a PDB file and the resulting distance heatmap
 * Code for ensemble distance analysis for atomistic and coarse-grained files from molecular dynamic simulations